-Applications are invited for two one-year, fixed-term Departmental Lectureship in American History, tenable from 1 September 2024.
-These appointments will fulfil teaching needs arising from a period of academic leave resulting from external funding and are not renewable.
-Applications are invited from scholars with active research and teaching interests in American History regardless of the period, even though at least one of the posts will give preference to a candidate with teaching and research expertise in 20th Century US History.
+Applications are invited for a two -year, fixed-term Departmental Lectureship (DL) in American History, tenable from 1 September 2025.
+The appointment will fulfil teaching needs arising from the vacancy of, and recruitment to, a substantive Associate Professor post and is not renewable.
+Applications are invited from scholars with active research and teaching interests in 20th Century US history and race.

-The person appointed to each position will be expected to engage in advanced study or research in American History, and to give high-quality tutorials, classes, lectures, and supervision in History at both undergraduate and graduate level.
+The person appointed to the position will be expected to engage in advanced study or research in American History, and to give high-quality tutorials, classes, lectures, and supervision in History at both undergraduate and graduate level, including the teaching of the third-year Special Subject "Race, Religion, and Resistance in the United States, from Jim Crow to Civil Rights".

-The appointees will be assigned a mentor, who will be a senior member of the Department or the History Faculty.
+The appointee will be assigned a mentor, who will be a senior member of the Department or the History Faculty.
 In addition, the History Faculty provides support for early career researchers, including assistance in the preparation and submission of grant and fellowship applications through the Faculty Research Coordinator and Research Development Officer.